IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-python.md

 | `KeysNotSynced` | The client has failed to synchronize keys from the UID2 service. |
 | `VersionNotSupported` |  The client library does not support the version of the encrypted token. |

+## Usage for UID2 Sharers

+A UID2 sharer is any participant that wants to share UID2s with another participant.
+Raw UID2s must be encrypted into UID2 tokens before sending them to another participant.
+For an example of usage, see [com.uid2.client.test.IntegrationExamples](https://github.com/IABTechLab/uid2-client-java/blob/master/src/test/java/com/uid2/client/test/IntegrationExamples.java) (`runSharingExample` method).

+The following instructions provide an example of how you can implement sharing using the UID2 SDK for Java, either as a sender or a receiver.

+1. Use UID2ClientFactory.create() to create an IUID2Client reference:

+   `from uid2_client import Uid2Client

+    client = Uid2Client(base_url, auth_key, secret_key)`
+2. Call IUID2Client.refresh once at startup, and then periodically (for example, every hour):

+   `client.refresh();`
+3. Senders:
+   1. Call the following:

+      `EncryptionDataResponse encrypted = client.encrypt(rawUid);`
+   2. If encryption succeeded, send the UID2 token to the receiver:

+      `if (encrypted.isSuccess()) {` send `encrypted.getEncryptedData()` to receiver`} else {`check `encrypted.getStatus()` for the failure reason}
+4. Receivers:
+   1. Call the following:

+      `DecryptionResponse decrypted = client.decrypt(uidToken);`
+   2. If decryption succeeded, use the raw UID2:

+      `if (decrypted.isSuccess()) {`use `decrypted.getUid() } else {`check `decrypted.getStatus()` for the failure reason `}`

 ## FAQs

 For a list of frequently asked questions for DSPs, see [FAQs for Demand-Side Platforms (DSPs)](../getting-started/gs-faqs.md#faqs-for-demand-side-platforms-dsps).